pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 You now have a nicely working back-end API that uses Express to serve JSON with full CRUD.
 Unfortunately, asking users to use Postman or cURL to be able to use your app isn't the best user experience for non-developers.
 You need to build a front-end.

 > **Note**: This lesson is designed to span two lesson blocks rather than the usual one.
 A good stopping point is after completing the Index route, then completing the rest in the follow-up lesson.
-Check in with your instructor to be sure.
+Check in with your instructor to be sure this will be the split they are planning.

 ## Learning Outcomes